 The last day was a blast.
 We had a dinner buffet for Php 280 and we ate like there was no tomorrow.
 The roasted fish was so intense and I loved the pork and chicken.
 We bought a few souvenir items and then packed up, and headed home.

-For 3 days two nights stay, I really enjoyed the short vacation.
+For a 3-day 2-night stay, I really enjoyed the short vacation.
 It should have been longer if it wasn’t because of the delayed flight.
 I hope to visit once again after some time, of course in groups.

 Boracay is a wonderful place to have a vacation.
 It certainly is one of the best beaches in the Philippines and one of the most impressive islands in the world.